Developer guide⚓︎

 Previously, absolute links were not officially supported by MkDocs, meaning "not modified at all".

-Thus, if made like so [label](/DAPPER/references)
+Thus, if made like so [label](/DAPPER/references),

-i.e. without .md
+i.e. without .md and including /DAPPER,

-then they would work (locally with mkdocs serve
+then they would work (locally with mkdocs serve and with GitHub hosting).

 Since #3485 you can instead use [label](/references)

-by setting mkdocs.yml: validation: absolute_links: relative_to_docs
+by setting properdocs.yml: validation: absolute_links: relative_to_docs.

-A different workaround is the mkdocs-site-url
+A different workaround is the mkdocs-site-url plugin.

 Either way